 The architects achieved further planning permission for their reinterpretation of the two-storey roof extension and visualized a self-contained two-bedroom flat at ground level.
 Highlights of the project include a sunken roof terrace connected to the upper floor with glazed elevations – it brings an abundance of natural light into the main living areas.
 A new central staircase divides the otherwise open plan into four distinct areas, eliminating the need for hallways.

 The scheme incorporates areas with disparate functions into a coherent layout, maximizing the natural light available for each space.
 They also created sight-lines from the living area to the sky and garden, a unique benefit the clients cherished in their previous home.
+According to Cheryl from garden blog at www.lamouretfleurs.com says that more and more people like to have a small garden outdoor because they enjoy the nature.

 Questions and Answers